In raphid diatom ontogeny, the side of the valve formed by fusion of silica branches extending from the center and the poles of the

 Heterotypic synonyms are based on different type specimens.
 These synonyms rely on the opinions of taxonomists rather than on the formal, nomenclatural rules.
 For example, Gomphonema louisiananum was first described by Kalinsky (1984).
 Later, this same diatom was described as Gomphonema patrickii by Kociolek and Stoermer (1995), using a different type specimen.
 These two names are heterotypic, or subjective, synonyms.

-This web flora emphasizes nomenclatural synonyms.
-Expert contributors and reviewers determine the relevant nomenclatural synonyms to include on each species page and list them under the heading, SYNONYMS.
+This web flora emphasizes objective synonyms.
+Expert contributors and reviewers determine the relevant objective synonyms to include on each species page and list them under the heading, SYNONYMS.
 We consider the relevant synonyms to be those that analysts might typically encounter.
 We also include names that we consider to be subjective synonyms under the heading, REPORTED AS.
 This heading also includes errors in identification published in various floras.